 Pantomime

-The "pantomime," not to be confused with the silent gestures of mimes, was a popular theatrical form in Victorian and Edwardian England and Ireland.
-It was often called "panto," as in the Nymph's reference to "immoral panto boys in fleshtights" in Circe.
+The "pantomime," or "panto," in Ulysses should not be confused with the very different art form of silent miming gestures.
+The panto that Joyce had in mind was a hugely popular form of musical comedy, appealing to both adults and children, that was performed on theatrical stages on days near Christmas.
+It came to Ireland from England and remains a thriving theatrical tradition in Dublin as in many English cities.
 In Dublin, pantomime shows like "Turko the Terrible" and "Sinbad the Sailor" were performed at all three of the city's principal theaters: the Theatre Royal, the Gaiety Theatre, and the Queen's Theatre.

 Illustration of a pantomime being performed on stage, in Blue Beard: A Pantomime Toy Book (ebook).
 Source: www.ebook3000.com.